bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/modes.rst

 ---------
 Axon Ivy Engine offers a demo mode for demonstration purposes.
-The demo mode allows you to install and start the Axon Ivy Engine without configuration and without a productive licence.
+The demo mode allows you to install and start the Axon Ivy Engine without configuration and without a productive license.
 You can play with the Axon Ivy Engine.
 Try out the :dev-url:`Portal </market/portal>` and :ref:`Cockpit <engine-cockpit>`, deploy projects, etc. The username of the administrator in demo mode is **admin** and password **admin**.